MaheshTK/MaheshTK.github.io/_posts/2016-08-03-manipulating-pdf-files.markdown

 `12-24` or `A12-24`

 Use `end` as suffix to specify last page of the file.
 Use `r` as prefix to specify reverse order of pages.
-Use `odd` and `even' to specify odd or even pages of the document.
+Use `odd` and `even` to specify odd or even pages of the document.
 Like,

 `A1-12 A14-end` to exclude page 13